Nine Trapped In Turkish Gold Mine Landslide - UrduPoint

 Nine Trapped In Turkish Gold Mine Landslide

-Hundreds of Turkish rescuers searched through a cyanide-laced field Tuesday for nine gold mine workers who were swallowed by a massive landslide that rolled over their open pit
+Hundreds of Turkish rescuers on Tuesday searched through a cyanide-laced field for nine gold mine workers who were swallowed by a massive landslide that rolled over their open pit

-Istanbul, (APP - UrduPoint / Pakistan Point News - 13th Feb, 2024) Hundreds of Turkish rescuers searched through a cyanide-laced field Tuesday for nine gold mine workers who were swallowed by a massive landslide that rolled over their open pit.
+Istanbul, (APP - UrduPoint / Pakistan Point News - 14th Feb, 2024) Hundreds of Turkish rescuers on Tuesday searched through a cyanide-laced field for nine gold mine workers who were swallowed by a massive landslide that rolled over their open pit.

 Images from the scene showed the landslide sweeping across a valley and crashing into a road where some of the workers were travelling by vehicle.